aranhil/qgrepGUI/README.md

    ![image](https://user-images.githubusercontent.com/755601/236954367-7722217e-73b9-40c6-8002-28f8a6eba032.png)

 4. From here, you can add the folders and file filters.
-You can also use the "Gather from solution" button to automatically grab all the folders inside your solution.
+The "Gather from solution" button will automatically grab all the folders inside your solution.
+You can also select multiple folders at once.

    ![image](https://user-images.githubusercontent.com/755601/236954626-9786eb9a-189f-4e0d-99be-f42ebe1f29b8.png)